jacobkaderUni/Cashtag-Collision/README.md

 A Cashtag is a company ticker symbol preceded by the U.S. dollar sign, e.g. $TWTR.
 When you click on a cashtag, you’ll see other tweets mentioning that same ticket symbol.

-## What is Cashtag Collision?
+## What is Cashtag-Collision?

 One of the principal issues with including Cashtags in tweets is a phenomenon known as a 'Cashtag-Collision', which can occur when two different companies or entities share the same ticker symbol on Twitter, resulting in confusion among analysts and investor.
 This could also potentially affect stock prices.
 Investors must therefore be very careful when researching a ticker symbol.

 ## Application

-6 supervised classifiers will build and trained(fitted) using features which have carefully been extracted from the Tweets.JSON data set.
+6 supervised classifiers will be built and trained(fitted) using features which have carefully been extracted from the Tweets.JSON data set.

 - NAIVE BAYES
 - DECISION TREES (inc. hyperparam)